zalando/nakadi/docs/_documentation/using_per_event_authorization.md

 position: 13
 ---

-## Event-Based Authorization using EventAuthField
+## Event-Based Authorization

 Nakadi provides per-event filtering, allowing event type publishers to specify which consumers can read an event published to an event type.
-This can be achieved by defining the `event_auth_field` in an event type definition, pointing to a field in the published events, the value of which can then be used to implement per-event authorization.
+This can be achieved by defining the `event_owner_selector` in an event type definition, pointing to a static string value or a field in the published events, the value of which can then be used to implement per-event authorization.

- The `event_auth_field` takes the path to a string field, and type of the field inside an event, which can be then used by an authorization plugin to classify if a consumer should receive an event.
+ The `event_owner_selector` takes the type of selector, and value and a name info of the field, which can be then used by an authorization plugin to classify if a consumer should receive an event.
  If the field is absent or set to `null` in a published event, it is available for all consumers to read.